 If you prefer, a paper FAFSA can be obtained by calling the Federal Student Aid Information Center at 1-800-4-FEDAID (1.800.433.3243).

 Our federal school code number for the Athens campus of Ohio University is 003100 and must be listed on your electronic or paper FAFSA for us to receive the results.
 If you will be attending a regional campus, please use the appropriate regional campus code on your FAFSA.

 When to Apply

-Incoming freshmen who are admitted by March 1 (deadline extended!) will automatically be considered for most Ohio University scholarships for their freshman year.
+Incoming freshmen who are admitted by February 1 will automatically be considered for most Ohio University scholarships for their freshman year.
 Because financial need is considered in addition to scholastic achievement for some scholarships, we recommend the FAFSA be filed in time to meet the first priority deadline of March 15.